Building a Museum for the future

 From sparking curiosity in a young visitor to informing international debate and decision-making, the Museum's collections, pioneering science and global reach place it at the heart of the world's changing story.

-That's why the next five years will see a series of landmark projects.
+That's why we are completing a series of landmark projects.
 They will transform how you can experience the Museum and our work to ensure a truly connected future for the planet.

-Dippy, the Museum's iconic Diplodocus skeleton, will embark on a three-year UK tour in early 2018.
-The skeleton will visit eight locations including a cathedral, a parliament building and a community centre.
+Dippy, the Museum's iconic Diplodocus skeleton, has embarked on a three-year UK tour.
+The skeleton is visiting eight locations including a cathedral, a parliament building and a community centre.

 The tour aims to inspire a new generation of scientists and connect the nation with nature.
 Each partner institution will use Dippy's visit to showcase their local nature and natural history collections.